OWASP/www-project-developer-guide/draft/07-implementation/01-documentation/03-cheatsheets.md

 {% include breadcrumb.html %}

-### 5.1.3 Cheatsheet Series
+### 5.1.3 Cheat Sheet Series

-To Do: supply a couple of sentences on the OWASP Cheatsheet Series documentation project, including its status as an OWASP project and where to find it.
+The [OWASP Cheat Sheet Series][cheatsheets] was created to provide a concise collection of high value information on a wide range of specific application security topics.
+The cheat sheets are created by various application security professionals who have expertise in specific topics.

+The Cheat Sheet Series [documentation project][cheat] is an OWASP Flagship Project in active development.

-#### What is the Cheatsheet Series?
+#### What is the Cheat Sheet Series?

-To Do: go into more detail about the Cheatsheet Series so that a developer can gain an overview of what this documentation project can provide for them.
+To Do: go into more detail about the Cheat Sheet Series so that a developer can gain an overview of what this documentation project can provide for them.

 #### Why use them?

-To Do: provide more context for the Cheatsheet Series that allows developers to determine whether to use them in their project.
+To Do: provide more context for the Cheat Sheet Series that allows developers to determine whether to use them in their project.

 #### How to apply them

-To Do: give a brief outline of how applying the Cheatsheet Series documentation provides value for a web development team.
+To Do: give a brief outline of how applying the Cheat Sheet Series documentation provides value for a web development team.
 Do not repeat the project documentation itself; ideally provide a primer and a pointer to the documentation.

 ----